-For my wife and I moved to Munich almost 20 years ago, the distance to the higher ranges of the Austrian Alps shrunk to an easy 2½-hours drive.
+When my wife and I moved to Munich almost 20 years ago, the distance to the higher ranges of the Austrian Alps shrunk to an easy 2½-hours drive.
 For us exploring the open countryside became a perfect outlet from our everyday business.

-Warm showers and even e-bike charging points are pretty much the norm on Alpine huts today.
-Staying there overnight effectively widens your hiking options.
-Based on higher grounds, you begin your trek right after breakfast.
-Otherwise you would probably still be on your transfer to the starting point.
+Staying overnight at a hut will extend your hiking options.
+You can begin your trek right after breakfast, when otherwise you would still be on your transfer to the starting point.